apache/calcite/site/_docs/stream.md

 {% highlight sql %}
 SELECT STREAM rowtime, productId
 FROM (
-  SELECT FLOOR(rowtime TO HOUR) AS rowtime,
+  SELECT TUMBLE_END(rowtime, INTERVAL '1' HOUR) AS rowtime,
     productId,
     COUNT(*) AS c,
     SUM(units) AS su
   FROM Orders
-  GROUP BY FLOOR(rowtime TO HOUR), productId)
-WHERE c > 2 OR su > 10;
+  GROUP BY TUMBLE(rowtime, INTERVAL '1' HOUR), productId) WHERE c > 2 OR su > 10;

   rowtime | productId